Red-apple-on-black-background

 If you’re sending cold pitches to just anyone, you’re probably pitching to your competitors as well.

-I can’t tell you how many times I’ve had emails and DMs from people wanting to sell me SEO content writing services.
+I can’t tell you how many times I’ve had people try to sell me SEO content writing services, when that’s what I specialise in myself.

 Not auditing or updating your content